 Mutual Benefit Enterprise

 A mutual benefit enterprise (MBE) is a hybrid business structure that includes characteristics of both an LLC and a cooperative.
-An MBE, known in other states as a limited cooperative association (LCA), is an unincorporated cooperative entity.
-An MBE is an association of individuals or business entities that unite to meet their mutual interests by creating and using a jointly owned enterprise.
+A MBE, known in other states as a limited cooperative association (LCA), is an unincorporated cooperative entity.
+An MBE is an association of individuals or businesses that unite to meet their mutual interests by creating and using a jointly owned enterprise.

 The MBE combines an unincorporated and flexible organizational structure (like limited liability companies and limited partnerships) with the principles and values of “traditional” cooperative corporations.
 This is designed to increase equity investment opportunities for capital-intensive and startup cooperative enterprises by allowing, but not requiring, the MBE to have voting investor members in addition to patron members.

 If you are an existing out-of-state MBE and wish to do business in Vermont, you need to obtain a Certificate of Authority from the Office of the Secretary of State.
-This is accomplished by using the Application for Certificate of Authority (MBE) form below.
-Please note that you will need a Certificate of Good Standing from your home state to submit with your application.
+For more information about registering as a foreign MBE, please see “Foreign Business Registration.”

 Mutual Benefit Enterprise Law